Maria Spiridonova: Luzhenovsky assassination

 Spiridonova's target was Gavriil Nikolayevich Luzhenovsky, a landowner and Tambov provincial councillor who had been appointed district security chief in Borisoglebsk, a town southeast of Tambov.
 Luzhenovsky, also a local leader of the Union of the Russian People (the most important branch of the Black Hundred), was known for his harsh suppression of peasant unrest in the district, and the SR committee in Tambov had "passed a death sentence on him".
 Spiridonova volunteered to kill him.
 She stalked Luzhenovsky for several days, and finally got her chance at the Borisoglebsk railway station on 16 January 1906.
 Disguised as a secondary school student, she fired several shots from a revolver and hit Luzhenovsky five times.
 He died on 10 February 1906.

-Unable to escape, Spiridonova tried to turn her weapon against herself but was restrained, brutally beaten and arrested by Luzhenovsky's Cossack guard.
+Unable to escape, Spiridonova tried to shoot herself but was restrained, brutally beaten and arrested by Luzhenovsky's Cossack guard.
 She was then transferred to the local police station where she was stripped naked, searched and mocked by her captors.
 She was interrogated and tortured for more than half a day by two government officials, P.F.
 Avramov, head of the Cossack guard, and T.S.
 Zhdanov, a local police officer.
 That night she was transported to Tambov by train.
 During the journey, Avramov subjected her to further ill-treatment and sexual harassment, possibly rape.

 The Luzhenovsky assassination was one of close to two hundred acts of SR "individual terror" during the 1905 Revolution and the two following years' turmoil.
 It received mainly local attention until the following month, when Spiridonova succeeded in leaking a very well-thought-out letter to the press.
 It described the treatment she had received, including threats of gang rape directed at her, and hinted that Avramov might have raped her on the train to Tambov.
 The letter was published on 12 February 1906 by Rus, a liberal newspaper in Saint Petersburg, and soon taken up by others, becoming an immediate sensation with their readers.

 Progressive public opinion in Russia traditionally tended to consider terrorism with a certain degree of understanding, as it was regarded as a natural reaction against autocracy.
-For example, in 1878 a jury caused a sensation by acquitting populist terrorist Vera Zasulich despite her pleading guilty to causing serious injury to Colonel Fyodor Trepov during a failed attempt to assassinate him.
+For example, in 1878, a jury caused a sensation by acquitting populist terrorist Vera Zasulich despite her pleading guilty to causing serious injury to Colonel Fyodor Trepov during a failed attempt to assassinate him.
 In the case of Spiridonova, many were outraged by the appalling cruelty to a prisoner, especially as she was an attractive young woman.
 Liberal circles throughout Russia condemned the Tambov authorities.
 Spiridonova was described as "a pure, virginal being, a flower of spiritual beauty [...] [being put] into the shaggy paws of brutally repulsive, brutally malicious, brutally salacious orangutans".